alexdmoss/alexos.dev/content/posts/How-To-Connect-To-Google-Kubernetes-Clusters-In-Parallel.md

 {{< figure src="/images/tracks.jpg?width=800px&classes=shadow" attr="Photo by Radek Grzybowski on Unsplash" attrlink="https://unsplash.com/photos/KVenyQf7gH0" >}}

-Here, I keep `~/.kube/config` completely clear and set up new configs under `~/.kube/configs/` whenever I have a new cluster I need to deal with.
+Here, my `~/.kube/config` file does not exist and I set up new configs under `~/.kube/configs/` whenever I have a new cluster I need to deal with.
 For the number I have to worry about, this is quite manageable, but it could be automated if you had a frequently-changing enough list to be worthwhile.
 The steps look like this (this must be done in a brand new shell not using `kubie` - see below!):

 1. Auth to the new cluster as normal: `gcloud container clusters get-credentials ${cluster} --project=${project} --zone=${zone}`.
 This adds an entry to your blank `~/.kube/config`.
 2. Copy a template config file (see below) into `~/.kube/configs/` with a unique name.